aproposorg/CGRAgen/README.md

 Some ideas for where to extend CGRAgen follow below:

+- Solid regression test system (based on the included Scalatests)
 - Bit-width understanding between architecture and application
 - Simple math and data size adjustments to template-based sub-modules
 - Conditional constructs (like `<if> [<elsif>] <else>`) and/or loops (like `<for counter="%COUNTER_NAME%" range="%RANGE%">`) in the ADL